monome/docs/norns/compiling.md

-the git repository `/home/we/norns` is set up to point at the main norns repo on github. by default the copy of the code that's on the monome github is nicknamed `origin`. to pull the latest changes on github down and merge them into the local copy, we run:
+the git repository `/home/we/norns` is set up to point at the main norns repo on github. by default the copy of the code that's on the monome GitHub is nicknamed `origin`. to pull the latest changes on GitHub down and merge them into the local copy, we run:

 ```bash
 we@norns:~/norns$ git pull origin main